 With knowledge of the physical properties of oil, the way in which colour pigments interact and a significant amount of experience working with the medium, a painter can intentionally create these extraordinary effects to give the illusion that the light is coming from within, instead of creating a representation of light from opaque colour.

 Where did this approach originate?

-The first ever oil painting process that was devised and commonly adopted, ‘the Flemish technique’, was developed in Flanders and is an indirect painting method.
+The first ever oil painting process that was devised and commonly adopted is ‘the Flemish technique’.
+It was developed in Flanders and is an indirect painting method.

 The Flemish technique is an approach that has been tweaked slightly and continuously over the centuries.
-The method has stayed much the same, with the adaption from egg tempera to oil in the 14th century, then wood panel to canvas in the 15th century.
+The method has stayed much the same.
+It was adapted from egg tempera to oil in the 14th century.
+Then wood panel to canvas in the 15th century.